Emmanuel-Begati/AmaChess/README.md

 ---

-*Enhance your chess journey with AmaChess - where learning meets practice.*
+*Enhance your chess journey with AmaChess - where personalized learning meets practice.*